-This is assessed by taking the following factors into account:
+This is assessed by taking the following factors into account: - the price charged by the retreader;

-- the price charged by the retreader; - the usage time of the tire's two cycles (new + retreaded), known as the "Performance of the tire's two lives"; - a combination of the two preceding factors: comparison of the hourly cost of the new tire used over one "life cycle" with the hourly cost of the same tire used over two cycles (two lives: new + retreaded).
+- the usage time of the tire's two cycles (new + retreaded), known as the "Performance of the tire's two lives"; - a combination of the two preceding factors: comparison of the hourly cost of the new tire used over one "life cycle" with the hourly cost of the same tire used over two cycles (two lives: new + retreaded).

-New tire used up to its wear limit

-Purchase price of the new tire Α

-Tread depth of the new tire (in mm or inches) В

-Cost per mm/inches of tread (new) C = A/B

-A

-Comparison of the cost of using a new tire with that
+New tire used up to its wear limit New tire used then retreaded Purchase price of the new tire Tread depth of the new tire (in mm or inches) A B Purchase price of the new tire Tread depth of the new tire (in mm or inches) Cost per mm/inches of tread (new) C = A/B Remaining tread when withdrawn for retreading Cost of retreading (including logistics costs) Tread depth of the retreaded tire (in mm or inches).
+E Comparison of the cost of using a new tire with t of a new+retreaded Total tread depth used (new+retreaded) Cost of mounting/demounting tire Cost per mm/inches of tread (new+retreaded) Н